Sergio Torres (footballer, born 1981): Crawley Town

 In July 2010, Torres joined Crawley Town on a two-year contract for an undisclosed fee reported to be around £100,000 by BBC Sport, a then record fee for the club.
 In the 2010–11 season, Crawley were promoted to League Two, the fourth tier of English football, for the first time in their history after winning the Conference Premier with a record 105 points.
-The club also reached the fifth round of the FA Cup where they lost 1–0 to Premier League club Manchester United, though Torres did score the winning goal in their 2–1 fourth round victory over Championship side Derby County.
+The club also reached the fifth round of the FA Cup where they lost 1–0 to Premier League club Manchester United, though Torres did score the winning goal in their 2–1 third round victory over Championship side Derby County.
 Torres made 45 appearances for Crawley across the 2010–11 season and scored 6 goals.

 Crawley achieved their second consecutive promotion to League One at the end of the 2011–12 season after finishing third in League Two.
 He scored 4 goals in 46 appearances for the club across the 2011–12 season.
 At the end of the season, Crawley took up an option to extend Torres' contract.

 Torres made 28 appearances for Crawley across the 2012–13 without scoring.

 At the end of the 2013–14, Torres was released by the club following a season in which he made 24 appearances without scoring.